lkiesow/leihs-wiki/Home.md

  * [Issues/discussion](http://github.com/zhdk/leihs/issues), where you can discuss new feature ideas and report bugs.
  * [Pivotal Tracker page](http://www.pivotaltracker.com/projects/130496) Where we plan our work and decide when things get done.
  * Chat with us on IRC, channel #leihs on [Freenode](http://freenode.net/).
 If you don't have an IRC client, you can use [webchat](https://webchat.freenode.net/?channels=#leihs).
- * Commercial support for leihs from the ZHdK: Talk to Ramón about this at ramon.cahenzli@zhdk.ch

 ## References (Who uses leihs?)